KaranOO/Car-Price-Prediction-System/README.md

 To run the Car Price Prediction System, you'll need to have Python and the necessary libraries installed on your system.
 Follow these steps:

 ## 1. Clone the repository:
-> [!Tip]
 > Git Clone - https://github.com/yourusername/car-price-prediction.git

 ## 2. Navigate to the project directory:

-bash
-Copy code
-cd car-price-prediction
+> cd car-price-prediction

 ## 3. Install the required libraries:

-bash
-Copy code
-pip install -r requirements.txt
+> pip install -r requirements.txt

 # 🚀Usage